Arclight (comics): Fictional character biography

 Months later, the Marauders are involved in the "Inferno" crossover, during which forces of Hell are unleashed on Earth.
 Arclight and several Marauders are killed during the crossover, but resurrected by Mister Sinister's cloning technology.
 Mister Sinister combines his mental powers with his genetic manipulation to ensure that all the clones will not betray him.

 The terrorist Superia plots to conquer the world, hoping to dominate men and sterilize all other women.
 To help her overthrow society, she recruits an army of women warriors, including Arclight.
 After learned that there exists a possible future where Earth is ruled by women overlords called Femizons, Superia names her own present-day army "the Femizons".
 Her efforts are thwarted by a collection of fighters led by Captain America.
 Although Superia later creates a new, smaller group of Femizons, Arclight does not join them.
 Instead, she works alongside the Marauders again, often capturing mutant test subjects or fighting heroes such as Cable, all at the command of Mister Sinister.

 The Marauders attack the powerful mutant Nate Grey, who uses his telepathy to cause Arclight to kill her teammate Blockbuster.
 Nate Grey then causes the Marauder called Riptide to kill Arclight.
 All are later resurrected by Sinister's clone farm.

 Due to the event called M-Day, most of Earth's mutants lose their X-gene and the mutant abilities it granted.
 It is determined that only 198 mutants retain their X-gene, with Arclight being one of them.
 For a time, she takes refuge at the X-Men's home, the school that is nicknamed "the X-Mansion".
 Later on, Arclight leaves, eventually joining the New Marauders team that includes former X-Men members.
-This team fights the X-Men and other heroes in the crossoverMessiah CompleX.
-During this crossover, Arclight joins a battle on Muir Island and is seriously injured by Wolfsbane, who bites her in the throat.
-She is later seen having recovered (or having been cloned again), only to then be defeated by Rockslide.
-Arclight later rejoins the Marauders when the team is briefly reorganized under the leadership of Da'o Coy Manh, the half-sister of the mutant known as Karma.
+This team fights the X-Men and other heroes in the crossover "X-Men: Messiah Complex".
+During this crossover, Arclight joins a battle on Muir Island and is seriously injured by Wolfsbane.
+She is later seen having recovered (or having been cloned again), only to be defeated by Rockslide.
+Arclight later rejoins the Marauders when the team is briefly reorganized under the leadership of Da'o Coy Manh, the half-sister of Karma.